-Ethiopia or Abyssinia or Habesha, is a country found in African continent to the eastern part called the horn of Africa, between 3° -15° latitude and 33°-45° longitude laying between the equator and the tropic of cancer.
+Ethiopia or Abyssinia, is a country found in African continent to the eastern part called the horn of Africa, between 3° -15° latitude and 33°-45° longitude laying between the equator and the tropic of cancer.

 It is a country that human being is started for this regard called the cradle of mankind, origin of coffee, 13th months of sunshine with its own calendar following the Julian calendar (.
 7 years,8 months and 6 hours back from Gregorian calendar).

 It is the only country in Africa which is not colonized by foreign power.

 Ethiopia is the 9th largest country in the world with 1.12 million km² area, a mountainous country with 22 picks more than 4000m above sea level where as the highest point is 4620 masl and the lowest point is 116 mbsl in the Danakil depression.
 About 10 rivers more than 7000km including Blue Nile River.